themichaelyang/tautology.town/_posts/2025/2025-12-14-ip-address-routing.md

 A few things to notice:

 1. Autonomous Systems have full discretion with what they announce with BGP and could [lie about the ASN path](https://blog.apnic.net/2021/05/24/a-tool-to-detect-bgp-lies/).
-2. Routing information is propogated throughout the network.
+2. Routing information is propagated throughout the network.
 3. Any router along the routing path can [man-in-the-middle (MITM)](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) a packet.
 4. Routers have discretion in deciding how to route a packet.

-Any rouge router along the path could respond or tamper with a packet.
+Any rogue router along the path could respond or tamper with a packet.
 You place a lot of trust into your ISP!

-The rouge router could have a fake shorter or more specific route advertised with BGP, leading to traffic being consistently routed to it.
+The rogue router could have a fake shorter or more specific route advertised with BGP, leading to traffic being consistently routed to it.
 This is exactly what BGP hijacking is.
 On top of hacks, this happens at lot by accident (e.g. [route leaks](https://blog.apnic.net/2025/05/06/analysis-of-a-route-leak/)), causing some famous outages.

 It's a big enough problem that Cloudflare has a dedicated microsite: [isbgpsafeyet.com](https://isbgpsafeyet.com/).